lanterndata/docs/06-lantern-cli/02-embeddings.md

 # Generate Embeddings

-With Lantern CLI, you can generate embeddings externally to Postgres, without affecting database performance, and import them.
-This is beneficial for large-scale embedding generation.
+With the Lantern CLI, you can populate an entire column with embeddings without affecting database performance.
+This is achieved by generating the embeddings outside of Postgres and importing them.
+This is useful for large-scale embedding population.

+The Lantern CLI also supports continuously populating an embedding column as new rows are inserted.

-For one-off embedding generation, you can use [embedding generation inside Postgres](/docs/develop/generate) provided by Lantern Extras.
+For one-off embedding generation, you can use [embedding generation inside Postgres](/docs/lantern-extras/embeddings), a feature provided by Lantern Extras.

 ## Prerequisites